 The following fees and expenses normally will apply to all international visits and are the responsibility of the host institution:

-- An administrative fee, to be set by the NASM National Office staff and confirmed to the host institution, sufficient to cover all reasonable direct and indirect costs of the visit, including translation expenses and those outlined in items 1. and 2. above, with a floor of US $1,000 per reviewer, not including staff.
-The total fees charged to the host institution will not exceed U.S. $7,500.
+- A deposit, to be set by the NASM National Office staff and confirmed to the host institution, sufficient to cover all reasonable direct and indirect costs of the review, including translation expenses and those outlined in items 1. and 2. above, with a floor of U.S. $1,000 per reviewer, not including staff.
+The total deposit amount charged to the host institution will not exceed U.S. $7,500.
 Should actual costs exceed the amount of the deposit paid, the host institution will be billed for any/all remaining costs.
 After all costs related to the review have been paid, should the actual costs be less than the deposit on hand, the remaining balance of funds will be returned to the institution.

 Substantial Equivalency Annual Maintenance Fee